-A recent study shows that breast implants could interfere with tests carried out to diagnose heart problems.
+A recent study shows that breast implants could interfere with tests carried out to diagnose heart problems, according to Breast Implants Perth.
 Women undergo breast enlargement surgery for two major reasons: as treatment for cancer and for aesthetic purposes.
 These implants may however compromise the accuracy of electrocardiogram tests that are taken to diagnose various heart problems.
 Electrodes are used in these tests to assess the rhythm of the heart, and the implants could be a barrier to correct diagnosis.
 The presence of breast implants makes it hard to diagnose existing conditions, or could even lead to the diagnosis of non- existent heart problems.
 This makes ECG tests on such women unreliable, which could be quite dangerous for their health.

 What Research Shows